Everything You Need to Know About Meibomian Gland Dysfunction

 - Endocrine disorders

-- Wearing contact lenses for an extended period of time.
+- Wearing contact lenses for extended periods

-- Immune system disorders: atopic rosacea, psoriasis, rheumatoid arthritis and Sjogren’s syndrome.
+- Immune system disorders: atopic rosacea, psoriasis, rheumatoid arthritis, and Sjogren’s syndrome

 What are the Solutions for Meibomian Gland Dysfunction?